Alberto Sardiñas: Career

 In 2000, Alberto arrived in the United States to pursue his Master of Business Administration (MBA) with specialization in marketing at the University of Miami, from which he graduated in December 2002.

 Meanwhile, also in 2001, he started working as a production assistant and later producer for a morning comedy show in South Florida ("El Vacilón de la Mañana con Enrique Santos y Joe Ferrero", on WXDJ-FM, El Zol 95.7 FM).
 He later joined sister station WRMA-FM, Romance 106.7 FM, first as a weekend host for the music countdown "La Pizarra de los Exitos" and then as a full-time producer and on-air host of "Viva la Tarde", along with Nancy Elías.

 In 2003, he became the executive producer of "El Vacilón de las 7", a television show broadcast on WDLP-TV, Channel 22, hosted by Santos and Ferrero.

 At the same time, he was the official voice of "Frecuencia", an entertainment show produced by Emilio Estefan for Telemundo Network.
 He also worked as the Miami correspondent for cable station Sony Entertainment Television, and during that time he interviewed various artists including Celine Dion, Shakira, Laura Pausini, Marc Anthony, and English band Oasis.

 In 2006, he became the host and general producer of Intimo, broadcast by Amor 107.5 FM (WAMR-FM) of Univision Radio in Miami.
 During the show, Sardiñas listens to personal stories from the audience and offers his personal opinion.
-During the show Sardiñas shares a message of hope and self-improvement.
-Each night listeners take the leading role of the show, sharing their intimate stories and receiving Alberto's opinion as a friend.
+Sardiñas shares a message of hope and self-improvement.
+Each night, listeners take the leading role of the show, sharing their intimate stories and receiving Alberto's opinion as a friend.
 These stories are combined with music, thoughts and reflections.

-In mid 2010, Intimo became a nationally syndicated radio show, airing in cities such as Houston, Texas, Los Angeles, California, Miami, Florida, McAllen, Texas, Fresno, California, San Francisco, California, San Diego, California, Chicago, Illinois and Phoenix, Arizona.
+In mid 2010, Intimo transformed into a nationally syndicated radio show, currently broadcasting on 31 stations across various cities, including Houston, Texas, Los Angeles, California, Miami, Florida, McAllen, Texas, Fresno, California, San Francisco, California, San Diego, California, Chicago, Illinois and Phoenix, Arizona.

 As part of his work as a motivational speaker, he frequently appeared on Univision Network's "Tu Desayuno Alegre" and "Despierta America" as a contributor in the field of self-improvement, about which he also gives conferences around the United States.
 He has also been a guest on other Univision shows, such as Noticias 23 and Sábado Gigante, and Galavision's Acceso Maximo.

 In July 2015, Alberto became a guest reporter for Univision (Channel 23) in Miami with a story titled "Traicion en la Red", (Betrayal on Social Media), a story covering the topic of infidelity via social media.

-In 2017, he became the host of El News Café which airs on Unimás Miami and Univision Miami.
+In 2017, he co-created, produced and became the host of El News Café which airs on Unimás Miami and Univision Miami.